The Best Potato Chips To Pair With Caviar

 When to use fancy caviar (and when to go cheap)

-Between the two caviars that Pringles included in its package, one was on the low end of caviar's typical price point, and the other on the higher end.
-The smoked trout roe goes for $15 per ounce on The Caviar Co.'s online shop, and if you're new to caviar, that's a decent rate; you can buy a tiny bit to see if you like it.
+We tried two types of fish eggs with our chips.
+On the cheaper end, the smoked trout roe (which technically isn't caviar, since it's not from a sturgeon) goes for $19 per ounce on The Caviar Co.'s online shop, and if you're new to caviar, that's a decent rate; you can buy a tiny bit to see if you like it.

 Trout eggs are fun because they're relatively large in size and firmer than salmon eggs, which can often come across as a little mushy.
 They're a great garnish for things like lox, deviled eggs, and, yes, potato chips.
 They generally lend a luxurious yet down-to-earth vibe without the eye-watering cost.

-The California sturgeon caviar that Pringles provided retails for $60 per ounce, and this stuff is for pinkies-up parties like New Year's Eve shindigs or intimate celebrations.
+The California sturgeon caviar we tried retails for $75 per ounce, and this stuff is for pinkies-up parties like New Year's Eve shindigs or intimate celebrations.
 The eggs are tiny and soft with a gentle aftertaste—unlike trout and salmon roe, which can skew a tiny bit bitter—and this product is generally what people picture when they think of caviar.

-Because it's much nicer and more expensive, sturgeon caviar is less of a garnish and more of an element to enjoy at the front and center of a dish—like, say, piled on wavy potato chips with crème fraîche and a little bit of bubbly on the side.
+Because it's much nicer and more expensive, sturgeon caviar is less of a garnish and more of an element to enjoy at the front and center of a dish — like, say, piled on potato chips with a nice glass of wine.
 Honestly, you can't go wrong with either trout roe or sturgeon, and both will make you feel great, so buy what you can afford.
 I've even seen sturgeon caviar on sale for $50 at Costco around the holidays.

 If you try caviar and conclude that it's not for you, that's a valid opinion, no matter how high-end restaurants or assorted snobs try to make you feel.
 Food is food, and just because something is more difficult to procure doesn't make it more delicious by default.
 If that were true, potato chips wouldn't be the most surefire way to make a good thing even better.